-21. JOB SHARING
+20. JOB SHARING

-- 21.1 Job sharing occurs when one full-time equivalent position is divided between two (2) or more Employees.
-This process promotes a more flexible workforce that is able to respond more quickly to organisational changes. - 21.2 By arrangement with the relevant General Manager, job sharing may be granted and the Employees' prescribed hours varied (by mutual agreement). - 21.3 On the resignation of one of the job sharing Employees, the remaining Employees will have the option to renegotiate their respective hours and the hours of the position will be maintained.
+- 20.1 Job sharing occurs when one full-time equivalent position is divided between two (2) or more Employees.
+This process promotes a more flexible workforce that is able to respond more quickly to organisational changes. - 20.2 By arrangement with the relevant General Manager, job sharing may be granted and the Employees' prescribed hours varied (by mutual agreement). - 20.3 On the resignation of one of the job sharing Employees, the remaining Employees will have the option to renegotiate their respective hours and the hours of the position will be maintained.

-22. WORK FROM HOME
+21. WORK FROM HOME

-- 22.1.
-Subject to approval by the relevant General Manager an Employee may work from home in lieu of attending the workplace in special circumstances. - 22.2.
+21.1.
+In accordance with the Home Based and Out of Office Work Procedure, as amended from time to time, an Employee may undertake work from home or other out of office location(s) in lieu of attending the workplace.
+21.2.
 This Clause is applicable only to work carried out during normal working hours.

-23. PROBATIONARY (QUALIFYING) PERIOD
+22. PROBATIONARY (QUALIFYING) PERIOD

-- 23.1 For a permanent or fixed-term Employee, the first six (6) months of initial employment will be as a probationary Employee serving a qualifying period. - 23.2 For a casual Employee who converts to permanent or fixed-term employment within six (6) months of their employment first commencing, up to six (6) months of their initial employment (being the combined period of casual, fixed-term or permanent employment) with the Employer will be as a probationary Employee serving a qualifying period. - 23.3 While an Employee is in the probationary (qualifying) period either party may terminate the employment for any reason (not limited to matters specified in this Agreement) by giving one (1) weeks' notice or payment in lieu, unless the termination is for misconduct that justifies summary dismissal.
+- 22.1 For a permanent or fixed-term Employee, the first six (6) months of initial employment will be as a probationary Employee serving a qualifying period. - 22.2 For a casual Employee who converts to permanent or fixed-term employment within six (6) months of their employment first commencing, up to six (6) months of their initial employment (being the combined period of casual, fixed-term or permanent employment) with the Employer will be as a probationary Employee serving a qualifying period.

+22.3 While an Employee is in the probationary (qualifying) period either party may terminate the employment for any reason (not limited to matters specified in this Agreement) by giving one (1) weeks' notice or payment in lieu, unless the termination is for misconduct that justifies summary dismissal.